Vivekanand-R/AI-Product-Framework/README.md

 The primary goal of an MVP is risk reduction.
 Built to quickly test assumptions, validate market demand, and gather feedback with minimal resources.
 Basic, functional version of a product that allows teams to test critical hypotheses with real users — without overcommitting resources upfront.
 In short, an MVP helps us to learn fast, fail cheap, and iterate smarter.

-**Example – Samsung Galaxy with eSIM Support in the Netherlands and potential entry into the global healthcare market:**
+**Example – Samsung Innovation and Human experiences: Samsung Galaxy Market Share and potential entry into the global healthcare market:**

+Netherland For Example:

             A. Netherlands Market share by smartphone vendor (2025 - Approx Estimation): Apple 38.0 %, Samsung 37.3 %, Xiaomi 6.5 %
             B. Total mobile connections (approx-sample estimation):	25.3 million (138 % of pop., early 2025)